Generic Information

 pool_creator

 contract address.
-It is the last contract in the transaction execution chain.custom_payload
+It is the last contract in the transaction execution chain. - Send a withdraw_deposit message to that contract.

 upon the successful or failed execution of